FabricAttachedMemory/Emulation/README.md

 For now,

-* node01 == 192.168.42.1
+* BASE01 == 3OCTETS.1
-* node02 == 192.168.42.2
+* BASE02 == 3OCTETS.2
 * etc.

 You can ssh to the node as the normal $FAME_USER user.
 If you set your $HOME/.ssh/config file correctly using the id_rsa.nophrase private key the ssh occurs without further typing.

 ## Running FAME on non-Debian Linux host systems

-[Read this document](Docker.md) to execute emulation_configure.bash in a Docker container.
-The resulting VMs and other files will still be left in $FAME_DIR as expected, but now you can run on a distro like RedHat or SLES.
+[Read this document](README2nd/Docker.md) to execute emulation_configure.bash in a Docker container.
+The resulting VMs and other files will still be left in $FAME_DIR as expected, but now you can run them on a distro like RedHat or SLES.

 ## Running FAME on Windows